 The Purchasing Power Problem

 Since 1990, U.S. CPI inflation has averaged roughly 3.2% per year.
-Most years it stays in a mild 2-3% range that barely registers in daily life.
+Most years land in a mild 2-3% range you barely notice.
 But it compounds.
-At 3% annual inflation, $10,000 today has the purchasing power of roughly $7,400 in ten years.
-You haven't lost any money.
-You've lost what the money can do.
-And then there are the spikes.
+At 3% annual inflation, $10,000 today buys roughly $7,400 worth of goods in ten years.
+Your balance stays the same; the groceries get more expensive.
+Then there are the spikes.
 In 2022, CPI inflation hit 9.1%, the highest in 40 years.
-Suddenly that high-yield savings account earning 0.5% wasn't just underperforming.
-It was hemorrhaging purchasing power.
+A high-yield savings account earning 0.5% lost purchasing power fast that year.

-For most of the period between 2010 and 2022, the math was brutal for savers.
-Savings account rates hovered near zero while inflation ran 2-3%.
-Every year, your "safe" money was silently losing value.
-No alarm bells.
-No red numbers on your screen.
-Just a slow, invisible erosion.
-This is the environment that made Bitcoin's pitch resonate: a fixed-supply asset (only 21 million will ever exist) in a world of expanding money supply.
-It's an asymmetric bet against monetary debasement.
-If you believe central banks will continue to print money and inflate away the value of cash, Bitcoin offers a possible hedge.
+From 2010 to 2022, the math punished savers.
+Rates hovered near zero while inflation ran 2-3%.
+Every year, your "safe" money quietly lost value.
+No alarm bells, no red numbers on your screen.
+Just slow erosion.
+That environment made Bitcoin's pitch land: a fixed-supply asset (only 21 million will ever exist) in a world where the money supply keeps expanding.
+If you think central banks will keep printing and diluting cash, Bitcoin is one possible hedge.

-But possible is not guaranteed.
+Possible, though, is not guaranteed.
 Bitcoin does not reliably protect purchasing power in any given year.
-In 2022, while inflation raged at 9%, Bitcoin lost 64% of its value.
-In the short term, Bitcoin is driven by speculation, sentiment, and liquidity cycles, not inflation.
-Over longer time horizons (5+ years), Bitcoin has so far outpaced inflation by a wide margin, but the sample size is small and the past doesn't guarantee the future.
-The honest answer is: Bitcoin might protect purchasing power over the long term, but it is absolutely not a reliable inflation hedge on any timeline shorter than several years.
+In 2022, inflation hit 9% and Bitcoin lost 64%.
+Short-term, Bitcoin moves on speculation, sentiment, and liquidity cycles, not inflation.
+Over 5+ years, Bitcoin has so far outpaced inflation by a wide margin, but the sample size is small and past returns don't guarantee future ones.
+The honest answer: Bitcoin might protect purchasing power over the long term.
+Over anything shorter than several years, it's unreliable as an inflation hedge.
 Use our Inflation Calculator to see how inflation has affected purchasing power over specific periods.

 See How Inflation Erodes Your Savings